102-30 Using Stock Market Orders & Limit Orders For Better Trading

 Opening a stock trade – Buy

 When you open a stock trade, you buy or sell the stock at the current market price.
-You can use three types of orders: market order, limit order, and stop-limit order.
+You can use three types of orders: market, limit, and stop-limit.

-You buy or sell the stock at the current market price with a market order.
+You buy or sell the stock with a market order at the current market price.
 This is the simplest type of order used when you want to buy or sell the stock as quickly as possible.

 With a limit order, you specify the maximum or minimum price you are willing to pay or receive for the stock.
 A limit order will only execute if the stock is traded at your price or better.
 This type of order is useful when you want to buy or sell a stock but don’t want to pay the current market price.